VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 project assemblies and output the various types of messages and handlers.
 In discussions with members of the team it became apparent that others were experiencing the same types of problems I was.
-A few skype chats and brainstorming sessions later, we came up with the idea of introducing a small DSL that would encapsulate the interactions being discussed.
+A few chats and brainstorming sessions with members of the patterns and practices team later, we came up with the idea of introducing a small DSL that would encapsulate the interactions being discussed.
 The tentatively-named SawMIL toolbox, located here [http://jelster.github.com/CqrsMessagingTools/][mil] provides utilities, scripts, and examples that enable you to use MIL as part of your development and analysis process managers.